joshua-ruf/applython/README.md

 2. from within the applython directory, install applython as a python package with `pip3 install .`

 ### Use
 By default applython chooses the cover-letters/cover-letter.md file as its template, edit this file to make it your own.
-If you have multiple cover letters your using for different positions, you can add another file to the cover-letters folder and select that as an option in the `build` command.
+You can add another file to the cover-letters folder and cycle between them with an option in the `build` command.
 In the markdown files use the `{{ post.parameter }}` syntax to include dynamic content.

 To generate a cover letter: